belajarpowershell/kubernetes-lab/k3s-lab-setup/100-alpine1/102-Clone-repository.md

 # Clone the repository

-In this step we will download the files required for
+In this step we will download the files required to setup the various services.
+We now clone the repository to `ansible1`.

-#####  This script is to download the folder /srv from the Repository https://github.com/belajarpowershell/kubernetes-lab
+#####  This script is to download the files  from the Repository https://github.com/belajarpowershell/kubernetes-lab

 ```
 # Step 1 clone the repository